 Children visiting an educational farm (photo: SOS archives)

-The children who grow up in the SOS Children’s Village attend schools and kindergartens in the vicinity, ensuring that they are very much integrated into the local community from a young age.
+Some families live in homes in the local community – they receive the same support from SOS Children’s Villages.
+The children attend schools and kindergartens in the vicinity, ensuring that they are very much integrated into the local community from a young age.